 Abitau is a first-class lake with both Lake Trout and Northern Pike fishing.
-It was opened as a flyout lake in 2000 and quickly became our #1 Lake Trout destination.
-It produced so many double-digit days that the lodge had to run a lottery to determine who could go there.
-As in many of our great Trout lakes, the fish there got a bit smarter and the trophy totals fell off.
-We gave the lake an eight-year rest and brought it back in 2016 and it produced well again.
-With just one boat there you will have only Lake Trout and Northern Pike for company and maybe a moose.
-The Northern Pike fishing has always been fast and furious.
+It was opened as a flyout lake in 2000 and quickly became our #1 lake trout destination.
+It produced so many double-digit days that the Lodge had to run a lottery to determine who could go there.
+As in many of our great trout lakes, the fish there got a bit smarter and the trophy totals fell off.
+We gave the lake an eight-year rest and brought it back recently; it has produced well again.
+The pike fishing has always been fast and furious.
 Abitau always shines in the fall when thousands of lakers swarm the many shallow reefs.
 With clear water this creates an unbelievable sight fishing opportunity.

-Burslem is brand new to our flyout network.
+Burslem was brand new to our flyout network in 2019.
 Part of the lake was fished once with a Zodiac over 20 years ago and produced very good numbers of Northern Pike with plenty of trophy-sized fish.
 At that time, however, it was determined that it wasn’t big enough to handle two boats and during Scott’s early years all of our lakes featured two boats.
 So, it was put on the shelf.
-Now with the single Otter flying to lakes with both one and two boats, we are putting this beautiful lake back on the menu.
-New lakes always have eager fish.
-Be one of the first to meet these never-seen-a-lure Northern Pike.
-It’s possible that there are Trout in Burslem—no one remembers
+Now with the single Otter flying to lakes with both one and two boats, we have put this beautiful lake back on the menu.
+In its first year production was beyond our wildest expectations.
+There were more 45+ pike caught here per trip than any other lake, including several 48s, 49s and a 50.
+Last season was almost as exciting.

 After just three seasons, Flett has become a Scott Lake Lodge legend.
 Flett put on a hell of a show in 2016, its first season, coughing up more trophy Northern Pike than any lake in our history.
-Last season it continued to produce many of our largest Pike.
-It also delivered some huge Lake Trout, including a 46 incher.
+It continues to produce many of our largest Pike.
+It also delivered some huge Lake Trout in the deep hole on the south end.
 Big fish or lots of smaller fish, Flett is a memorable fishing experience.
-It is definitely a long flight but worth it.
+It is a relatively long flight but worth it.

 If you like your Northern Pike long and fat this can be the place.
 It may not provide the steady action of an Insula, Ivanhoe or Labyrinth, but your odds of getting a super-sized Pike are quite good here.
 It was one of Scott’s first flyout lakes and its hot spots are well known but they keep pumping out huge pike.
 Gardiner has one first rate Lake Trout holes for mid-season trolling or jigging.
 The Arctic Grayling fishing requires a 15-20-minute hike, but you could get your Trophy Triple hat (or 100+Club jacket) in a single day here.
 It’s been done before.

 A huge lake, rivaling Scott Lake in size and complexity, Ingalls was a new lake back in 2013 and was sensational for Northern Pike from the first day.
-It has kept producing fantastic fishing ever since.
+It still is.
+It has kept on producing fantastic results.
 There just don’t seem to be many slow days on Ingalls.
 There are many stories of a Pike way beyond 50 inches: seen but not yet caught.
 Maybe this is the season and you’re the angler.
-It also features some great Lake Trout holes and an option for Arctic Grayling in the outflow.
+It also features a couple of great Lake Trout holes and an option for Arctic Grayling in the outflow.
 It’s an exciting place.
 This is a stained lake so sight fishing is not its game, but you can see those hog pike when they are in the net.

-One of our newest lakes, set up in 2016, Insula is a Northern Pike lake, pure and simple.
+Insula is a fantastic Northern Pike lake, pure and simple.
 While there are some Lake Trout holes that produce trophy-sized Lakers, the Insula story is one of an incredible number of 35-38” aggressive Pike.
-In 2017, two anglers landed around 200 fish by lunch and were too tired to fish any more: they came home early.
-Days of 100 + Pike are common.
-The Pike action here can sometimes be described only as fantasy fishing.
+One day two anglers landed around 200 fish by lunch and were too tired to fish any more: they came home early.
+Days of 100 + Pike are common here.
+The Pike action can sometimes be described best as fantasy fishing.
 If you want fast action and “easy” fishing this is your lake.
 If you only want monster pike, we have lots of other options.
 Getting a 40-incher is quite possible.
 The lake has great cabbage beds by mid-summer.
 Early season features non-stop action in shallow water.

 Ivanhoe has always been the Pike lake by which we measure the rest: it’s our gold standard.
-It is a big lake though, you will not see more than half of the lake in a full day.
+It is a big lake, you will not see more than half of the lake in a full day.
 The action is usually fast.
 It has not produced our largest Northern Pike, but it consistently produces a lot of trophies.
 It has great shallow bays for early season and lots of cabbage beds for mid to late season.
 One large hole near the landing zone can produce trophy Lake Trout.
 The Arctic Grayling fishing is excellent but requires a 20-minute hike, and yes, there will be bugs on that walk.
 Ivanhoe is probably our most photogenic lake with lots of interesting topography and a beautiful waterfall at the south end.
 It’s hard to imagine a better place to spend a day.

 Just downstream of Ivanhoe but to the north (rivers flow north and east in this part of the world), Labyrinth has a near cult following with some Scott guides, especially in late July and August when the cabbage beds are prime.
 It also has classic early season Pike fishing bays.
 Early in the season and in September there are some Lakers around the inflow but it’s the big Northern Pike that lure anglers here.
 Labyrinth is known for particularly fat, girthy Pike.
 It’s also one of our most dependable trophy Arctic Grayling locations.
 There are Grayling runs at both the inflow and outflow.
 A short hike (10 minutes) gets you to either one.